Light of Hope Health Care

 This group meets around three times a week.
-They have a couple of sewing machines and would welcome more as they are making clothes from local chitange material and customizing shorts by adding funky edging and patches, which apparently are going down very well with the young boys.
+They have a couple of sewing machines and would welcome more as they are making clothes from local chitange material and customising shorts by adding funky edging and patches, which apparently are going down very well with the young boys.

 They too are growing coriander and mate on a small patch of ground they have been given.